Welding plastic? Most people didn’t know it was even possible.

 We show you how to weld plastic the easy way.

-- A welding helmet is not necessary, but you will need a face shield, gloves, long sleeves, and heavy cotton pants.
+- Wear proper safety gear: Use a face shield, gloves, long sleeves, and heavy cotton pants while welding.

 What Types of Plastics Can Be Welded?